firecracker-microvm/firecracker/docs/getting-started.md

 - **KVM**

-  Firecracker is built on top of [KVM](https://www.linux-kvm.org).
+  Firecracker uses [KVM](https://www.linux-kvm.org).
 Please make sure that:
   1. you have KVM enabled in your Linux kernel, and
   2. you have read/write access to `/dev/kvm`.
      If you need help setting up access to `/dev/kvm`, you should check out